BBaysinger/portfolio-2020/README.md

 That home hero design is going to change any day now, I swear. 🙂

+TODO: URGENT: Expiration Date was found broken in Chrome/Mobile.
+Maybe a CSS fix.
+Check all of the Haxe games!!!
 TODO: Swap out Bootstrap grid for flexbox.

 Merely that I feel like I know my audience here, there's no support for IE like I would have in every other project.